Stay tuned as we are soon about to announce 3 new exciting categories for Green-Go 2017!

-Short films are creative, effective and fun way to ask for changes in policies that affect our everyday lives.
-This time, for the 6th international Green-Go Short Film Contest, we were looking for engaging, pro-active and awareness raising films in three categories: Act Naturally (European nature), Round’n’Round (circular economy) and Small is Beautiful (small-scale agriculture).
+Last year, for the 6th international Green-Go Short Film Contest, we were looking for pro-active, awareness raising films in three categories: Act Naturally (European nature), Round’n’Round (circular economy) and Small is Beautiful (small-scale agriculture).

 Too cool to be killed